klueless-io/poc_sample_commands/README.md

-# PocSampleCommands
+# Poc Sample Commands

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/poc_sample_commands`.

+When using the source code for this gem, start by running `bin/setup` to install locally

-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/console` for an interactive prompt or run `exe/poc_sample_commands` to see a list of commands.

-TODO: Delete this and the text above, and describe your gem

 ## Installation